Best powered subwoofers for 2022

 Our top picks for great bass with music and movie soundtracks

-In this article: Our top picks for adding great bass to your stereo or home theater system, along with a few shopping and setup tips.
+In this article: Our top subwoofer picks for 2022, along with a few shopping and setup tips.

 Narrowing the field

-We carry a ton of different powered subwoofers — several tons actually, if you weighed one of each model together!
-So I've put together this short list of my favorites to help you get the most out of your budget and space.
+We carry a ton of different powered subwoofers, so I've put together this list of my favorites to help you get the most out of your budget and space.
 I've also included a few tips for getting the best bass out of your stereo or home theater system.

 What makes these subwoofers my favorites?